cjstoneking/wine_quality/README.md

 ## Classification

-The variable we want to predict is quality, which is numeric and integer-valued.
+The variable to be predicted is quality, which is numeric and integer-valued.
+As a challenge, I developed a classifier that is based only on linear models (R lm function).
+The aim is for this project to provide a useful case study for feature generation and ensemble methods, and it's easier to see the effect of these approaches if they are used with a base classifier that is relatively simple (as lm certainly is).

+### The framework for ensemble development

+I implemented a framework for developing and testing different ensembles that involves 2 rounds of nested crossvalidation: